aem-aem/agorakit/README.md

 A backup every 6 hours of storage and database dump is already configured to work with MEGA.nz cloud storage (included in crontab maintenance tasks)

-To authenticate to your MEGA.nz account : `docker exec -it agorakit.local mega-login`
+To authenticate to your MEGA.nz account : `docker exec -it agorakit.local mega-login <your email> '<your password>'`